What is tank cycling?

-Neither fish not bacteria colonies like water that suddenly changes pH, temperature, KH, GH, or any other water parameter.
+Neither fish nor bacteria colonies like water that suddenly changes pH, temperature, KH, GH, or any other water parameter.
 The bacteria colonies will grow best if you can avoid large water changes or water parameter swings while the tank is still cycling.
-To help control pH, we recommend buffer like Neutral Regulator or Alkaline Buffer and Acid Buffer.
+To help control pH, we recommend buffer or buffers like Neutral Regulator or Alkaline Buffer and Acid Buffer.

 2. Steady source of ammonia

 Bacteria colonies need food in order to grow.
 Ammonia doesn’t come from nowhere – it is necessary for the fishkeeper to add some steady source of ammonia to feed the growing bacteria colonies.
 There are three popular ways to add ammonia into a cylcling tank

 It’s possible to get a pure source of ammonia and add a small amount to the tank every day for the beneficial bacteria colonies.
 This source of ammonia is added daily until the bacteria colonies are seamlessly converting it into nitrate, at which point the fish are added.
 This is the “cleanest” method of tank cycling, but is the most difficult since it relies on the fishkeeper to find a good source of ammonia and monitor the levels in the tank.